 For publication of results please cite the following article:

-UUCD: a comprehensive database of ubiquitin and ubiquitin-like conjugation
+UUCD: a family-based database of ubiquitin and ubiquitin-like conjugation

 Tianshun Gao, Zexian Liu, Yongbo Wang, Han Cheng, Qing Yang, Anyuan Guo,